• Home

 • Then Eve was deceived into thinking that the fruit would make her wise.
 She needed this wisdom and wouldn't be denied.
 She felt cheated in not having it and convinced herself she deserved it.
 This is the pride of life.

 And this is the condemnation, that the light has come into the world, and men loved darkness rather than light, because their deeds were evil.
-20 For everyone practicing evil hates the light and does not come to the light, lest his deeds should be exposed.
-21 But he who does the truth comes to the light, that his deeds may be clearly seen, that they have been done in God."
+For everyone practicing evil hates the light and does not come to the light, lest his deeds should be exposed.
+But he who does the truth comes to the light, that his deeds may be clearly seen, that they have been done in God.”
+(John 3:19-21)

 Here's our problem.
 We begin to feel lonely as a Christian.
 We begin to think we are missing out on something in the world.
 At times each one of us is fooled into thinking we can hold onto Jesus and somehow reach out and grab onto the world also.
-Remember, John is speaking this to those of all level of spiritual maturity because we need to be reminded.
-John said, don't love something that is passing away.
-Don't love something that will disappoint.
-When this world passes away the citizens of this earth will pass away with it and be separated from God for all eternity.
-Those found in the Lord will live with the Lord for all eternity because they trusted in eternal things.
-The contrast is stark.
-A dying world contrasted to a living God.
-Yet we constantly make more of the world than we do of Jesus.
+Remember, John, is speaking this to those of all levels of spiritual maturity because we need to be reminded.

 One more point before we move on.
-In Romans 12 Paul wrote something very similar.
+In Romans 12, Paul wrote something very similar.

 I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
 2 And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.

-1 John 2:18
+1 John 2:18-19

 Our concern is dealing with the Spirit of antichrist now and even today.
-The spirit of antichrist has created many "instead of' Jesus options in our world.
-These "instead of" options all join together in darkness to work against Christianity.
+The spirit of antichrist has created many options in our world.
+These options all join together in darkness to work against Jesus and His church.
 The spirit of antichrist is alive and well today.
-Instead of Jesus you can listen to those who say it doesn't matter what you believe as long as you are sincere.
-Oprah herself said it doesn't matter what you call him; some call him Jesus, some call him Allah, Buddha and so forth.
+Instead of Jesus, you can listen to those who say it doesn't matter what you believe as long as you are sincere.
+Oprah made herself famous for her claim that it doesn’t matter what you call him.
+She claimed that some call him Jesus, some call him Allah, Buddha, and so forth.
 According to her and many like her, it doesn't matter.
-The "Instead of" Jesus can also be a Jesus of our own making which is no Jesus at all but a dumb idol that looks a lot like us.
-Instead of the Jesus of the bible you can find many who worship a phony Jesus.
+The instead of Jesus option can also be a Jesus of our own making which is no Jesus at all but a dumb idol that looks a lot like us.
+Instead of the Jesus of the Bible, you can find many who worship a phony Jesus.
 Those who create a new Jesus do it out of ignorance at the leading of others.
-That's why it's no important to know Jesus of the bible.
-Christians, in general, are so enamored with anyone bold enough to say the name of Jesus we don't even stop to figure out if it is the right Jesus.
-We automatically assume they are Christian, very wise and very religious.
+That's why it's so important to know the Jesus of the bible.
+Christians, in general, are so enamored with anyone bold enough to say the name of Jesus, we don't even stop to figure out if it is the right Jesus.
+We automatically assume they are Christian, very wise, and very religious.
 This is the spirit of the antichrist leading you astray!

 1 John 2:20-21

 This is just saying, you have the Holy Spirit with you.
 This is what makes you different from these antichrists.
-These false teachers and deceivers that may be among you sound holy and religious but you have the anointing of the Holy Spirit that sets you apart for God's use.
+These false teachers and deceivers that may be among you sound holy and religious, but you have the anointing of the Holy Spirit that sets you apart for God's use.
 They don't have that.
 The Holy Spirit is our resource to know all things.
 John is reminding these folks to rely on the Spirit in them and not to yield to the spirit of antichrist present in these false teachers.
 Don't love the world.
 Don't be deceived by these antichrists.
 Stay true to the light that is in you.

 1 John 2:22-23